 If you’re familiar with Critical Role, it’s easy to see that there’s a great audience for tabletop RPGs like D&D on Twitch.
 Growing a Dungeons & Dragons stream can be straightforward, but there are several things you can do to make the experience smooth and entertaining and encourage viewers to return for each session.

-How to Stream D&D
+How to Stream DnD on Twitch

 Audio is the most important factor for streaming tabletop roleplaying games, especially for the Dungeon Master.
 Optimizing the microphones of the DM and each player should be a priority before streaming begins.
 Besides optimizing your mic, try to get a quality headset, especially if the DM and the players aren’t physically together in one place and are meeting through video chat instead.

 Sadly, D&D streams are well-known for having low-quality camera visuals, so taking the time to adjust the webcams and lighting for everyone is an essential way to stand out.
 To make the very best of any webcam of any quality, effective lighting will go a long way.
 You’ll also want to add the players’ webcam feeds to your stream.